njoyard/ist/doc.markdown

 <section class="doc-item">
 <section class="doc-desc">
 You can define global variables that will be usable in any expression using `ist.global("name", "value")`.
-Context variables with the same name will overwrite those.

 </section>
 <section class="doc-code">